proovan/k3d-gitlab-gitpod/README.md

 When a Gitpod workspace starts, the content will be cloned from the repository.
 For this, we mount the host folder `/tmp/workspaces` into the Gitpod cluster.
 Feel free to change the path according your needs in the installation script.

-To allow Gitpod to mount `/sys/fs/cgroup` the installation script runs the following in the master node container:
+To allow Gitpod to mount `/sys/fs/cgroup` the installation script runs the following in the server node container:
 ```shell
 $ mount --make-shared /sys/fs/cgroup
 ```